haiafara/vue-it-bigger/README.md

 yarn add vue-image-lightbox
 ```

-Then import it in your project
-At your entry point (`main.js` normally)
+Then import it in your project at your entry point (`main.js` normally)

 ```javascript
 import Vue from 'vue'
 ```

 and use the lightbox:

 ```javascript
 import LightBox from 'vue-image-lightbox'